4 Hours / 4 CEs

 • Intended Audience

-This training is designed for mental health and allied professionals who work with youth involved in the juvenile justice system.
-It is intended for those who specialize in areas such as forensic psychology, child and adolescent psychology, or juvenile forensic assessment, as well as professionals who support justice-involved youth.
+This training is intended for mental health and allied professionals who work with youth involved in the juvenile justice system.
+It is particularly relevant for those specializing in forensic psychology, child and adolescent psychology, or juvenile forensic assessment, as well as professionals who provide support, assessment, or advocacy for justice-involved youth.

 • Experience Level

-This training is appropriate for licensed and pre-licensed mental health professionals with varying levels of experience in juvenile forensic assessment.
+This training is appropriate for licensed and pre-licensed mental health professionals at varying levels of experience with juvenile forensic assessment and the Juvenile Adjudicative Competency Interview (JACI).

 • Practice Setting